-There is no cure for LEMS, as scientists have not yet figured out how to selectively stop the autoimmune attack on motor nerve terminal calcium channels and other nerve terminal proteins targeted by LEMS.
+There is no cure for Lambert-Eaton mysathenic syndrome (LEMS), as scientists have not yet figured out how to selectively stop the autoimmune attack on motor nerve terminal calcium channels and other nerve terminal proteins targeted by LEMS.
 Therefore, symptomatic treatments for neuromuscular weakness that results from LEMS are favored.

-The potassium channel blocker Firdapse (also known as amifampridine, 3,4-diaminopyridine, 3,4-DAP) is an FDA-approved therapy that allows the electrical activity that passes through the neuromuscular junction to continue for a longer period, thereby increasing calcium influx into the nerve ending and the release of acetylcholine.
+Potassium channel blockers allow the electrical activity that passes through the neuromuscular junction to continue for a longer period1, thereby increasing calcium influx into the nerve ending and the release of acetylcholine.
 Two potassium channel blockers are approved in the United States to treat LEMS.

-DAP is available in Europe as a modified version called amifampridine phosphate (brand name Firdapse).
-Firdapse was approved in the United States in November 2018 for the treatment of adults with LEMS and is commercialized by Catalyst Pharmaceuticals.
+Firdapse (also known as 3,4-diaminopyridine, 3,4-DAP) was approved by the FDA in November 2018 for the treatment of adults with LEMS and is commercialized by Catalyst Pharmaceuticals.
 Firdapse was tested in multiple clinical trials in adults living with LEMS.
 The studies measured the effect of Firdapse on the Quantitative Myasthenia Gravis score (a physician-rated scale used to assess muscle weakness) and the Subject Global Impression scale (a scale where patients rate their overall impression of the effects of the treatment).
-Patients receiving Firdapse showed a greater benefit on these measures as compared to those on placebo.
+Patients receiving Firdapse showed a greater benefit on these measures as compared to those on placebo.2

 Firdapse and Ruzurgi have been known to cause seizures and should not be used in people who have a history of seizures.
-The most common side effects experienced by patients in the clinical trials were burning or prickling sensation (paresthesia), upper respiratory tract infection, abdominal pain, nausea, diarrhea, headache, elevated liver enzymes, back pain, hypertension and muscle spasms.
-Firdaspe can also cause seizures and is contraindicated in patients with a history of seizures.
+The most common side effects experienced in Firdapse clinical trials were burning or prickling sensation (paresthesia), upper respiratory tract infection, abdominal pain, nausea, diarrhea, headache, elevated liver enzymes, back pain, hypertension, and muscle spasms.
+The most common side effects seen in Ruzurgi trials were paresthesias, abdominal pain, indigestion, dizziness, and nausea.2,3

 The most commonly used cholinesterase inhibitor is pyridostigmine (Mestinon).
-These drugs slow the breakdown of acetylcholine.
+These drugs slow the breakdown of acetylcholine.4

 Cholinesterase inhibitors are usually only mildly effective for LEMS, but in rare cases they can prove sufficient for managing the disease.

-Additionally, cholinesterase inhibitors that are used in myasthenia gravis (MG), are also used in LEMS to help with symptoms by keeping the chemical acetylcholine around longer at the neuromuscular junction.
+Additionally, cholinesterase inhibitors that are used in myasthenia gravis (MG) are also used in LEMS to help with symptoms by maintaining acetylcholine’s presence at the neuromuscular junction.
 Cholinesterase inhibitors block the action of acetylcholinesterase, the enzyme that breaks down acetylcholine.
-The drug that is typically used is pyridostigmine.

-Guanidine, a potassium channel blocker, is sometimes used in conjunction with pyridostigmine, but guanidine is mostly avoided due to toxicity that can involve kidney and bone marrow.
-If it is used, doses should be low (5 to 10 mg/kg per day, given in three to four divided doses to start) and close monitoring of side effects is necessary.
+Guanidine, a potassium channel blocker, is sometimes used in conjunction with pyridostigmine, but guanidine is mostly avoided because of toxicity that can involve kidney and bone marrow.
+If guanidine is used, doses should be low (5 to 10 mg/kg per day, given in three to four divided doses to start) and close monitoring of side effects is necessary.

-Drugs that suppress the immune system can be used to attack the autoimmune nature of the disease, but they have side effects and increase susceptibility to infections and, possibly, cancer.
+Drugs that suppress the immune system can be used to attack the autoimmune nature of LEMS, but they have side effects and increase susceptibility to infections and, possibly, cancer.